Combining AI and AM - Improving Approximate Matching through Transformer Networks: Transformer-Boosted Approximate Matching

-All models were trained on 85,000 files per test case.
-Into half of the training and evaluation files, an anomaly in the shape of a randomly generated byte sequence was inserted.
-Even though the same randomly generated byte sequence was used for creating all the files containing an anomaly, the specific elements that were copied were chosen at random.
-In addition, the inserted anomaly could occupy between {1\%} and {99\%} of the original size of the file.
+For each of the three file type settings, the models were trained on 85,000 files and evaluated on 5,000 files.
+This is visualized in \cref{fig:pipeline}.
+Note that the training and evaluation files come from different datasets.
+Into half of the training and evaluation files, a distinct fragment in the shape of a randomly generated byte sequence was inserted.
+Even though the same randomly generated byte sequence was used for creating all the files containing a fragment, the specific elements that were copied were chosen at random.
+In addition, the inserted fragment could occupy between {1\%} and {99\%} of the original size of the file.

-To investigate how traditional fuzzy hashes perform the anomaly detection task without the help of machine learning, the common fuzzy hashing algorithms (ssdeep, TLSH, mrsh-cf, MRSH-v2) had to compare each evaluation file with the entire randomly generated anomaly sequence.
-If their resulting similarity score was greater than zero, this was considered a \textit{positive} prediction.
-If the similarity score was zero, this is considered a \textit{negative} prediction.
+To investigate how traditional fuzzy hashes perform the approximate matching task without the help of machine learning, the common fuzzy hashing algorithms \ssdeep, \tlsh, \mrshcf, and \mrshtwo\ were used to compare each evaluation file with the entire randomly generated to-be-found fragment sequence.
+If their resulting similarity scores were greater than zero, they were considered a \textit{positive} prediction.
+If the similarity score was zero, this was considered a \textit{negative} prediction. \\

-\textbf{Evaluation Metrics:} We used various standard metrics for evaluating our experimental results.
-We measured the accuracy (Acc), the false-positive rate (FPR), and the false-negative rate (FNR).
-Regarding the application of our approach in digital forensics for malware or sensitive file detection, false-positive and false-negative predictions are the most relevant performance indicators.
-False-negative predictions represent all files that a filter failed to detect.
-Any false-negative prediction can mean a compromise of systems with potentially devastating consequences.
-False-positive predictions, in turn, are fatal misclassifications in the context of malware detection because they impair processes for no reason and lead to a sustained loss of confidence in the technology by the users.